 Resources to get you started:

 As schools start to narrow down their applicants, you may be invited to an interview!
 This is the best time to see if you are a good fit for the school, and if they are a good fit for you.
-We offer mock interviews to create an interview type setting, and provide you with feedback.
-We book mock interviews after you have received an invitation for an interview.
-If you are interested in this service, please contact Lyndsey and let her know the schools where you have been invited to interview at.
+Please see below for several recommendations:

 Everyone decides their pre-health journey at different points.
 If you know your freshman year exactly what you want to do, great, you will have more time to accomplish all the different aspects to a well-rounded applicant.
 If you decide your senior year that you want to pursue medicine, you are not too late, you will just have a different path or starting point.
 Our office's mission is to help support you to be the most competitive applicant that you can be.
-If this means waiting a year to apply to make sure your grades have increased or you have more clinical exposure, that is okay, and that can be in your best benefit!
-Come see our office to see what your timeline will look like.
+If this means waiting a year to apply to make sure your grades have increased or you have more clinical exposure, that is okay, and that can be in your best interest.

 Tip: To apply to most professional schools it is about an 18-month process.
 If you are planning to go right into medical school after you graduate, than you will be applying to medical school the summer after you finish your junior year.
 Whichever program you choose, we strongly recommend that you APPLY EARLY.